leonbur/table/README.md

 # Table

-A command line tool to select columns from a table-shaped input, where columns are separated by multiple whitespaces.
+A command line tool to select columns from a table-shaped input, where columns are separated by multiple whitespaces (or a delimiter of your choice).
 Supports filtering and formatting.
 Run `table` without any arguments to see available options.

 Quick example: